 There are also numerous shops in the area that will rent sandboards.
 Click here for the full listing.

-How Much Time Do You Need at Great Sand Dunes?
+How Many Days Do You Need at Great Sand Dunes?

 At the bare minimum, you really just need a few hours.
 And this should preferably be early or late in the day (midday during the summer the sand can get up to 150°F).